treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

  <a href="/Blog/index/">Back</a>
 ```

-If the template is on the same controller, you use the urla() method and specify only the action name.
+If the template is on the same controller, you use the urla() method and specify only the action name:

 ```
  <%== linkTo("Back", urla("index")) %>